 1. From your WordPress dashboard, click on “Updates” and you will be guided through a process to install any available updates.
-Get into the habit of installing update to WordPress core, WordPress plugins and WordPress themes as often as they are available.
+Get into the habit of installing updates to WordPress core, WordPress plugins, and WordPress themes as often as they are available.

 3. All done!
-Once the updates have completed, you’ll receive a success notice.
+Once the updates have been completed, you’ll receive a success notice.